tschope/php-laravel-vagrant-start-project/README.md

 Project develop for PHP with REST API.

-I use Laravel 5.5 and VueJS 2.0 with Bootstrap Visual
+I use Laravel 5.8 and VueJS 2.6 with Bootstrap

 ## Run Project